-It’s not that he didn’t know he should set up an appointment to plan his estate at some point.
-You’re sure he thought about it, despite all his joking that the only thing you’d ever inherit from him is the broken down camper in the backyard that’s been sitting there for ten years.
+It’s not that he didn’t know he should plan his estate at some point.
+You’re sure he thought about it, despite all his joking that the only thing you’d ever inherit was the broken down camper in the backyard that’s been there for years.
 That old thing was always the “project I’m gonna get around to this fall”, according to your old man.
 Right.
-Also known as a bed and breakfast for local rodents.
-You smirk thinking about it – you and your brothers were always telling him what an eyesore it was.
+You smirk thinking about it.

 That ridiculous camper – as if dad would have actually taken it anywhere, even if he had updated it.
 He was such a homebody.
-Give him his garden and his dog, and leave him alone until Sunday family dinner.
-You sigh and hang your head again.
+Give him his garden and his dog, and leave him be until Sunday family dinner.
+You sigh and hang your head.

-Your brothers feel overwhelmed too, and everyone’s getting testy from such a long funeral and interacting with so many people over the past few days.
+Your brothers feel overwhelmed too; everyone’s getting testy from such a long funeral and interacting with so many people over the past few days.